 Things to do: Photography, walking, jogging and sightseeing

 A number of budget hotels and resorts cater to travellers, and a visit to this beach on full moon night promises serenity.
-This beach is a great option if you are craving for a calm and peaceful getaway and can be one of the beaches near Mumbai for one day picnics.
+This beach is a great option if you are craving a calm and peaceful getaway and can be one of the beaches near Mumbai for one-day picnics.

 One of the most popular and silent family beaches in Mumbai, it is easily accessible via ferry or road, making it one of the popular attractions for tourists.
 There are ample hotels and five-star resorts in close proximity to spend a great weekend or holiday.